zsquareplusc/lttp-backup/README.txt

   - autoclean -> remove incomplete backups
   - compare -> compare stat values on one/all backups and original
   - purge remove complete backups
-  - check -> check on of the backups if hashes are still matching
-- compare module
-  - verify backup (hash)
-  - compare backups (hash, added/removed)
 - differential time specs: lttp cat /some/file -t "1 month ago"
 - change detection via hash sums or other means? there may be applications that change files, keeping the size and faking the mtime.